RSNA-QIBA-US-SWS/VerasonicsPhantomSequences/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Verasonics Phantom Sequences
-Verasonics sequences that work with the C5-2 and L7-4.
-Compatible with upgraded backplane hardware for software versions `>=3.0.6`.
-This sequence has been specifically tested with software version `3.0.6` and `3.2.1` using a Philips C5-2 and an L7-4 transducer.
+Verasonics sequences that work with the C5-2 and L7-4 on software version `4.2.0`.
+The latest software version is `4.5.x`, but these sequences have not been tested with that latest version.
+Please feel free to submit an Issue if you discover problems with these newer versions of software.

 User should edit the first few parameters in `SetUp*Shear_wave_MTL.m`, including the `filedir` path where data will be saved.